-Professional wildlife artist Alison Nicholls offers an insight into a typical day on one of the 2016 Africa Geographic Art Safaris in the Klaserie Nature Reserve.
+Professional wildlife artist Alison Nicholls offers an insight into a typical day on an art safari in the Klaserie Nature Reserve.

-Each of this year’s art safaris were held at Africa on Foot in the Greater Kruger National Park, South Africa.
-This is a lovely rustic camp with a friendly feel and great rangers, who pulled out all the stops to get us some fantastic sketching opportunities.
+This year’s art safari was held in a lovely rustic Greater Kruger camp – where the emphasis is on a friendly feel and great rangers, who pulled out all the stops to get us some fantastic sketching opportunities.

 On the first day, we arrived at the camp at around lunchtime and, after we’d settled in, I gave a demonstration of my wildlife sketching techniques and we talked about which materials we should take out on our afternoon game drive.